CircuitDev192/CanoeCircuitsPatch/README.md

 - **Control from any seat**: You can now use the oar to control the canoe from any seat in the canoe.
 - **More storage**: Every space in the canoe can now hold any chest, clay vessel, or basket.
-- **Speed increase**: The canoe now goes 50% faster than the original.
+- ~~**Speed increase**: The canoe now goes 50% faster than the original.~~ (Implemented in unofficial 1.21 version of Canoe Mod)
 - **Use Lanterns or Oil Lamps**: You can use either a lantern or an oil lamp!
-(Or both.. it's just ugly.
+(Or both.. it's just ugly.)
+Works with new oil lamps colors!

 ## Screenshots